 Nowadays technologies provide the ability to connect almost anything to the Internet.
 From the conglomerate of sensors, household appliances, etc., you can assemble a complex system that executes the commands of the control device, like a computer, tablet, or smartphone.
-All this is the Internet of Things (loT) – a global network of computers, sensors, and actuators that communicate with each other using the Internet protocol.
+All this is the Internet of Things (loT) – a global network of computers, sensors, and actuators that communicate with each other using the wireless network and Internet protocol.

 Devices connected to the IoT are used in various fields: from the well-known smart homes, where data is monitored in real-time to optimize outcomes within one apartment, to the industrial Internet of things that automates processes across the entire enterprise.